Toll Gate Revival rewinds time in Lawrenceville

-To be clear, déjà vu was not at play here — but owner Seth Hunter’s marketing strategy was.
+This was not a case of deja vu, but rather a firsthand account of Toll Gate Revival owner Seth Hunter’s marketing savvy.
 In the year leading up to his October 2015 launch in Lawrenceville, Hunter conducted business from a North Side studio, meanwhile establishing the reputation that’s cultivated his 15,000-and-counting Instagram followers to date.
 “It wasn’t an actual storefront with hours or anything, but I had a presence,” he says.

 Effects of our internet age aside, my unforeseen wave of nostalgia is almost certainly a byproduct of the shop’s physical makeup.
 Collected from abandoned properties or purchased from auctions, flea markets, and estate sales in the Pittsburgh tri-state area, every lost good and found ware in Hunter’s haven tells a story.
 And while they may not be stories you’ve heard before, they’ll make you feel at home nonetheless.

 If 95 percent of attic discoveries are useless odds and ends, this place is pieced together by every remaining five percent — the unassuming treasures and sacred heirlooms of yesteryear.
 By Hunter’s design, Toll Gate Revival is a careful reflection of the industrial goldmine that defined our former steel city in the early 1900s.
 “The time period I’m really drawn to is between 1910 and 1950, when Pittsburgh was just this industrial mecca,” he explains.
 “I like the quality of how things were made back then, so that’s what I try to collect.”